shearwaterintl/typeform_data/README.md

 ### Notes on the API

-  - ID vs. UID: they aren't used consistency across the docs and actual API responses.
+  - ID vs. UID: they aren't used consistently across the docs and actual API responses.

 ## Installation